haigdjambazian/raspberrypi-setup-steps/README.md

-# raspberrypi 2 setup and tests steps
+# raspberrypi 2 setup and tests
 Raspberry Pi  - Initial setup and testing
 =========================================